 - Henry T. Ford was educated in both the Beauty and Interior Design Fields, and is self-employed in both.
 He is a native New Yorker, with multi-generational ties to the Catskills and the Hudson River Valley, including the Byrdcliffe Arts Colony.
 While he has divided his time between New York City and Woodstock for the past 20 years, it is in Woodstock that he devotes much of his time collecting the work of local artists.
 Henry is dedicated to preserving the legacy of Byrdcliffe and became a member of the Byrdcliffe Board in 2006.

 - Frances Halsband is a founding partner of Kliment Halsband Architects.
 Her work includes planning and design for many universities, a Visitor Center for the FDR Library in Hyde Park and the recently completed Sangha House for the Zen Mountain Monastery.
 She was Dean of the School of Architecture at Pratt Institute, has served as a commissioner of the New York City Landmarks Preservation Commission, and as an advisor to the US Department of State.
-Frances has served as president of the NYC American Institute of Architects, and president of the Architectural League of New York.
+Frances has served as president of the NYC American Institute of Architects, and as president of the Architectural League of New York.
 She received a B.A. from Swarthmore College and a M. Arch. from Columbia University.
-Frances has been living in Woodstock on weekends since she was one year old, and has previously served on the Byrdcliffe Board.
+Frances has been living in Woodstock on weekends since she was one year old.

 - Mark Kanter is an artist, educator, administrator, business owner, and curator who has organized programs and faculty and managed international fine arts programs.
 Mark has a B.A. degree from Bates College and a M.F.A. from the Parsons School of Design.
 He has completed post graduate studies at the New York Studio School and the International School of Art in Umbria, Italy.
 Mark has taught at the American University in Washington, D.C., Dartmouth College, and SUNY New Paltz.
 Mark has exhibited and curated at the Kleinert/James Arts Center.
 He has exhibited his work extensively in New York and in Italy.
 Mark became a member of the Byrdcliffe Board in 2010.